Izenda7Series/docs/dev/mvc_core_setup_guide.rst

 Copying Izenda Resources and References
 =========================================

-In Solution Explorer of Mvc5StarterKit project, add new folders below:
+In Solution Explorer of MvcCoreStarterKit project, add new folders below:

 *  IzendaBoundary
 *  IzendaReferences